Codecademy/docs/content/general/concepts/what-is-the-prototype-pattern/what-is-the-prototype-pattern.md

 ---
 Title: 'What is the Prototype Pattern?'
-Description: 'The _prototype pattern_ adds cloning functionality to an objet's class.'
+Description: 'The _prototype pattern_ adds cloning functionality to an objets class.
+After the instantiation an initial object, the prototype removes the need for the new keyword in creating subsequent objects at run time.'
 Subjects:
 - 'Computer Science'
 - 'Interview Prep'